Water Monster (2019) Review

 Reviewed by DJ Hadoken 7

-Wow, a movie review on the RIAfunk site?
+Wow, yet another movie review on the RIAfunk site?
 Yes, that’s right.
-Last “movie review” was my halfway review 14 years ago of “Blood: The Last Vampire” (2009).
+Last pre-resurrection “movie review” was my halfway review 14 years ago of “Blood: The Last Vampire” (2009).
 Hopefully I’ll be able to get around to writing a review about the second half (as soon as I finish watching the movie).

 Anyway, so it’s Halloween again which means time for a Halloween post.
 I’ve chosen to review “Water Monster” (2019) this time around.